grafana/k6-docs/docs/sources/reference/audit-trails.md

 # Audit trails

-> **IMPORTANT**
->
+The *Audit Trail* can provide valuable insights into the activity within your organization.

+To view the Audit Trail, go to  **Manage > Audit Trail**.

 > The audit trail view is currently not available in Grafana Cloud.
 We are working on it.
 >
-> Meanwhile, you can view it by logging in to [k6 Cloud](https://app.k6.io/) and follow the instructions below.

-The *Audit Trail* can provide valuable insights into the activity within your organization.

-To view the Audit Trail, go to  **Manage > Audit Trail**.
+> Meanwhile, the **Audit Trail** option redirects you to [k6 Cloud (app.k6.io)](https://app.k6.io/) to visualize them from there.

 ## A log of system events and activities